Mommy 2: Mommy's Day: Plot

 Jolene meets with Paul wanting a share of the profits for a potential book sequel based on the new spree of murders, he rejects her.
 After making calls to other authors, Jolene is electrocuted with a portable radio while taking a shower in her home.
 As the evidence starts to mount against Mrs. Sterling, she tries to persuade Beth and Paul to help her, but both remain skeptical.
 Awaking the next morning, Beth finds that Jessica Ann is missing and assumes her sister has taken her.
 Mrs. Sterling eavesdrops on a phone conversation between Paul and Jessica Ann's abductor, a young woman who closely resembles her, and realizes that he has been organizing the murders in order to frame her and write a sequel to make more money.
 After ripping out the implant from her hand, Mrs. Sterling regains her killing impulse urges and confronts Paul who threatens to shoot her before killing him in self-defense by pushing his head into a computer monitor and electrocuting him.

 Jessica Ann awakens in a car near a riverside mill and runs off to escape her abductor.
 Mrs. Sterling tracks them both down, leading to a confrontation with her abductor After mocking her attempts at imitation, Mrs. Sterling shoots her dead, but not before the impostor has thrown a knife at her, wounding her chest.
 Reunited with Jessica Ann, Mrs. Sterling finally prepares to leave the whole incident behind her.
 Sometime later, Mrs. Sterling meets with Sgt.
 Anderson who reveals that the abductor was a woman named Glenna Cole whom Paul had met while researching his previous book.
 While Cole is responsible for all the deaths, that of Jolene Jones matched Mrs. Sterling's MO precisely that even Dr. Price had to admit to him.
 Unable to prove anything either way, he suggests that only Jolene knows for sure who killed her.

 In the final scene, Mrs. Sterling watches proudly as Jessica Ann is awarded first prize in the skating competition while Beth sits next to her.
 Suspecting the judges would have awarded an Asian girl to be politically correct, Mrs. Sterling tells Beth the judges are 'lucky they did the right thing' with a brief stern look (a callback to the opening scene in the first movie when Mrs. Sterling confronts and kills Jessica Ann's teacher who gives a best student award to a Mexican boy as he is a person of color).
-Beth gazes at her less than thrilled, realizing what her sister would have done had things not worked out in Jessica's favor.
+Beth gives a somewhat sinister gaze at her sister, serving as a tease for a potential heel turn for Beth (see below).